CSC207-2022F-UofT/course-project-group-134/README.md

 ## Testing Information
-Please note that after Milestone 4, we moved all the files of the form "(use_case)Main" (eg: GetMenusMain) to a new package called the `use_case_mains` package.
+Please note that after Milestone 4, we moved all the files of the form "(use_case)Main" (eg: GetMenusMain) to a new package called the 'use_case_mains' package.
 This is because such files cannot really be tested - as their name suggests, they simply act as "main" files for each use case.
 They take care of things like initializing interactors, gateways, presenters, etc.  Thus, before we moved these files, the testing coverage did not accurately represent our actual coverage;
 following the move, it does.